Easy Sourdough Sandwich Bread

 Stir to form a sticky dough ball.

-Cover with a towel or bowl cover, and let rest for 30 minutes.
+Cover with a towel or bowl cover or, preferably, a lidded vessel, and let rest for 30 minutes.
 Then, perform a series of stretches and folds.
 See video for guidance.
 Repeat this 3 more times for a total of 4 sets of stretches and folds during the first two hours.
 Then, let rise for 6 to 18 hours* (see recipe notes) at room temperature:

 After 6 – 18 hours, it will look something like this: